conventional-logs/conventionallogs.org/content/v0.0.1/index.md

 1. An ***error*** `severity` SHOULD be used when an event needs attention because it affects the user of the application in a disruptive way.
 1. A ***fatal*** `severity` SHOULD flag an entry that caused an application to crash or terminate.
+1. A field for the `error` MAY be provided.
+1. The content of a `error` field MUST be the description regarding an error (exception) that caused the log entry.
 1. A field for the `scope` SHOULD be provided.
 1. The content of a `scope` field MUST be a reference to the creator of the log.
-1. The `scope` field MAY be named differently.
 1. Further entry fields SHOULD be added to a log entry to better.
 1. The log entry fields MUST NOT contain any application secret.
 1. The log entry fields MUST NOT contain any sensible customer data ([PII](https://en.wikipedia.org/wiki/Personal_data)).
-1. The log entry fields MAY be encoded in different formats.
+1. The log entry MAY be encoded in different formats.
 1. It is RECOMMENDED to add tracing information to a log entry.
 1. The log entry fields SHOULD not contain duplicated fields.